Unlocking the Standard Model; N=1 and 2 generations of quarks : spectrum, mixing and symmetries: Neutral pseudoscalar mesons

 Using (\ref{eq:delrel1}) and the definitions (\ref{eq:nudef}), (\ref{eq:KKperp}) is equivalent to

 $\bullet$\ Using $\hat\delta_H=0$ (\ref{eq:truegol}) and (\ref{eq:solnu2}) for $X, H, \Omega,\hat\Omega$, (7) and (8) of (\ref{eq:orthog2}) transform respectively into

 and

-(\ref{eq:solnu31}) and (\ref{eq:solnu32}) are incompatible. (\ref{eq:solnu31}) is the same condition as (\ref{eq:KKperp}) that we found for canceling non-diagonal $K^0-\bar K^0$ couplings.
+(\ref{eq:solnu31}) and (\ref{eq:solnu32}) are incompatible. (\ref{eq:solnu31}) is the same condition as (\ref{eq:KKperp}) that we found by cancelling the non-diagonal $K^0-\bar K^0$ couplings.
 So, while one can easily achieve the orthogonality of $\pi^0$ to both $K^0 \pm \bar K^0$, this is not the case for $\eta$.

 $\bullet$\ For the same reasons as we chose $b_\Xi=0$ (see (\ref{eq:nulbxi})), (\ref{eq:sumsolnu2}) and the requirement that the normalization factor of the $\hat\Xi$ quadruplet be finite allows to take